robdevops/finbot/README.md

 ## Description
 * Trade notifications
-* Daily price movements of holdings over a defined threshold
+* Intraday price movements of holdings over a defined threshold
 * Earnings date reminders for your holdings
 * Ex-dividend date warnings for your holdings
 * Highly shorted stock warnings for your holdings (AU, US)